guyskk/validr/Isomorph-JSON-Schema-en.md

 [中文](Isomorph-JSON-Schema.md) [English](Isomorph-JSON-Schema-en.md)

-Isomorph-JSON-Schema is used to describe JSON data struct.
-The greatest feature is schema has the same struct with JSON data(Isomorph), and the syntax is super concise, you can directly see the actual data struct from the Schema.
+Isomorph-JSON-Schema is used to describe JSON data structure.
+The greatest feature is that schema has the same structure with JSON data(Isomorph), and the syntax is super concise, you can directly see the actual data structure from the schema.

 ## Syntax

-[JSON](http://json.org) has 3 struct: mapping, sequence, scalar.
+[JSON](http://json.org) has 3 structures: mapping, sequence, scalar.

-From a structural point of view, all data can divided into 3 types:
+From a structureural point of view, all data can be divided into 3 types:
 - scalar: string number true false null.
 - sequence: also known as array or list.
 - mapping: a collection of name/value pairs, also known as object or dictionary.